icosa-foundation/three-tiltloader/README.md

 Custom three.js loader for various Tilt Brush/Open Brush formats.
 The loader will inject the relevant shaders and textures for correct rendering of the file.

-This project aims to provide a simple way to add raw .tilt files and the various export formats on the web, using the three.js library.
+This project aims to provide a simple way to load and render raw .tilt files and the various export formats on the web, using the three.js library.

 The loader is still a work in progress and subject to change.
 Please join the [Discord](https://discord.gg/W7NCEYnEfy) to discuss the project!